University of Texas at San Antonio: Further expansion (2010 to 2020)

-The first-time undergraduate acceptance rate, a common measurement for institutional selectivity, was 60% for the Fall of 2013.
-U.S. News & World Report ranks UTSA's admissions process as "selective".
-In 2010, the university hit a population benchmark of 30,000 students, signifying a growth rate of more than 39% over the past decade.
-UTSA was one of the fastest growing universities in Texas during this decade reaching nearly 31,000 students by 2012.
+The first-time undergraduate acceptance rate was 60% for the Fall of 2013.
+U.S. News & World Report ranked UTSA's admissions process as "selective".
+In 2010, the university hit an enrollment benchmark of 30,000 students, signifying a growth rate of more than 39% over the past decade.
+UTSA was one of the fastest-growing universities in Texas during this decade, reaching an enrollment of nearly 31,000 students by 2012.

-However, in 2011, the Center for College Affordability and Productivity ranked UTSA's freshman as the second most "unhappy" in the country, based solely on low retention rates.
-The Associate Vice President refuted this claim and members of Student Government Association sponsored a resolution rebuking the claims, pointing out the Coordinated Admissions Program skews freshmen retention rates.
+However, in 2011, the Center for College Affordability and Productivity ranked UTSA's freshmen as the second most "unhappy" in the country, based on low retention rates.
+The associate vice president and members of the Student Government Association refuted this claim.

-The North Paseo Building, a $15 million office building, began housing ROTC operations when it opened in October 2011.
-The Bauerle Road Garage, a 5-level parking facility with office space, opened in 2012.
-Dining services also expanded in 2008, continuing through 2011.

-That same year, the university also fielded its long-anticipated football team as an NCAA Football Championship Subdivision independent, with Larry Coker as the inaugural head coach.
+That same year, the university fielded a football team as an NCAA Football Championship Subdivision independent, with Larry Coker as the inaugural head coach.
 The following year, 2012, UTSA, the city's sole NCAA Division I university at the time, became a member of the Western Athletic Conference; one year later, it moved to Conference USA.
-An athletic complex was constructed slightly west of the main campus and features pedestrian-friendly mixed-use areas.
-The complex, dubbed "Park West", adds another 125 acres to the university's property.